COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 ### Timeline

-Dataset and topic will be made available to students Monday evening.
+Dataset and topic will be made available to students by Friday at 11:59 PM of Week 10.
 Students will have 5 days to complete their individual final project.
 We do not anticipate it taking you 5 days straight; however, we know you'll have other finals to study for and take during this time.
 Final Jupyter notebook will be submited on GitHub.